iulianraduat/input-material-ui/README.md

 ### 1.0.1

-- replaced fontawesome icon with svg icon
+- Replaced fontawesome icon with svg icon

 ### 1.0.3

-- fixed display of remove value when the field has a value
+- Fixed display of remove value when the field has a value

 ### 1.0.5

-- fixed the bug related to switching between being uncontroled/controled
+- Fixed the bug related to switching between being uncontroled/controled

+### 1.1.0

+- Updated the react and material-ui package